-Option Description Strong Password This option lets you enable or disable strong passwords for the system.
+0.11 Basedatte.
+Option Description Admin Password Allows you to set, change, and delete the admin password.
+System Password Allows you to set, change, and delete the system password.
+Internal HDD-0 Password Allows you to set, change, and delete the computer's internal HDD.
+Internal HDD-0 Password Allows you to set, change, and delete the computer's internal HDD.
+Strong Password This option lets you enable or disable strong passwords for the system.
 Password Configuration Allows you to control the minimum and maximum number of characters allowed for a administrative password and the system password.
 Password Bypass This option lets you bypass the System (Boot) Password and the internal HDD password prompts during a system restart.

-Option

-Description

-- Disabled Always prompt for the system and internal HDD password when they are set.
-This option is disabled by default. - Reboot Bypass Bypass the password prompts on Restarts (warm boots).
+Disabled - Always prompt for the system and internal HDD password when they are set.
+This option is disabled by default.
+Reboot Bypass - Bypass the password prompts on Restarts (warm boots).
 NOTE: The system will always prompt for the system and internal HDD passwords when powered on from the off state (a cold boot).
 Also, the system will always prompt for passwords on any module bay HDDs that may be present.

-Password Change

-This option lets you determine whether changes to the System and Hard Disk passwords are permitted when an administrator password is set.
+Password Change This option lets you determine whether changes to the System and Hard Disk passwords are permitted when an administrator password is set.
 Allow Non-Admin Password Changes - This option is enabled by default.

-TPM 2.0 Security

-Allows you to control whether the Trusted Platform Module (TPM) is visible to the operating system.

-- TPM On (default)

-- Clear

-- PPI Bypass for Enable Commands

-- Attestation Enable (default)

-- PPI Bypass for Disable Commands

-- Key Storage Enable (default)

-- SHA-256 (default)

-- Disabled

-- Enabled (default)

-Computrace

-This field lets you Activate or Disable the BIOS module interface of the optional Computrace Service from Absolute Software.
-Enables or disables the optional Computrace service designed for asset management.

-- Deactivate This option is disabled by default.
+TPM 1.2 Security Allows you to control whether the Trusted Platform Module (TPM) is visible to the operating system.
+TPM On (default) Clear PPI Bypass for Enable Commands PPI Bypass for Disable Commands Disabled Enabled (default) Computrace This field lets you Activate or Disable the BIOS module interface of the optional Computrace Service from Absolute Software.
+Enables or disables the optional Computrace service designed for asset management. • Deactivate - This option is disabled by default. • Disable • Activate

-- Disable

-- Activate

-Chassis Intrusion

-Allows you to control the chassis intrusion feature.
-You can set this option to:
+Option Description Chassis Intrusion Allows you to control the chassis intrusion feature.
+You can set this option to: • Enable • Disable • On-Silent - Enabled by default if chassis intrusion is detected.
+CPU XD Support Allows you to enable or disable the Execute Disable mode of the processor.

-- Enable

-- Disable

-- On-Silent Enabled by default if chassis intrusion is detected.

-CPU XD Support

-Allows you to enable or disable the Execute Disable mode of the processor.
 This option is enabled by default.

-OROM Keyboard Access

-This option determines whether users are able to enter Option ROM Configuration screens via hotkeys during boot.
-Specifically, these settings are capable of preventing access to Intel RAID (CTRL+I) or Intel Management Engine BIOS Extension (CTRL+P/F12)

-- Enable User may enter OROM configuration screens via the hotkey. - One-Time Enable User may enter OROM configuration screens via the hotkeys on next boot only.
-After next boot, the setting will revert to disabled.

-Option Description Disable - User may not enter OROM configuration screens via the hotkey.
+OROM Keyboard Access This option determines whether users are able to enter Option ROM Configuration screens via hotkeys during boot.
+Specifically, these settings are capable of preventing access to Intel RAID (CTRL+I) or Intel Management Engine BIOS Extension (CTRL+P/F12) • Enable - User may enter OROM configuration screens via the hotkey.
+One-Time Enable - User may enter OROM configuration screens via the hotkeys on next boot only.
+After next boot, the setting will revert to disabled. • Disable - User may not enter OROM configuration screens via the hotkey.
 This option is set to Enable by default.
 Admin Setup Lockout Allows you to enable or disable the option to enter Setup when an Administrative password is set.
 This option is not set by default.
 HDD Protection Support Allows you to enable or disable the HDD Protection feature.
 This option is an advanced feature, which is intended to keep the HDD data secure and unchangeable.
 By default, this option is disabled.